 Resistance bands – you might think they look pretty flimsy next to a pair of dumbbells or a barbell made of steel – but don’t underestimate the impact they can have on your body composition.
 You can get a serious workout using only resistance bands.
 If you’re worried about reaching a plateau with your dumbbell training, resistance bands are a way to mix things up and train your muscles in a different way.
 We know we sometimes need to “shock” our muscles with something new.
-In fact, resistance bands have some benefits that weights do not.
-Let’s look at some of the reasons you’ll want to include resistance bands in your fitness routine.
+In fact, bands have some benefits that weights do not.
+Let’s look at some of the reasons you’ll want to include bands in your fitness routine.

-They Offer Variable Resistance
+Resistance Bands Offer Variable Resistance

 When you use dumbbells, the weight you lift is constant.
 Fifteen pounds is fifteen pounds and the weight you work with is static throughout the movement.
 Not so with resistance bands.
-Instead, resistance bands offer variable resistance.
-For example, when you do a set of biceps curls using resistance bands, the move feels easy when you first start the exercise, but as you contract your biceps more using the bands, the elastic in the band develops more tension.
+Instead, bands offer variable resistance.
+For example, when you do a set of biceps curls using bands, the move feels easy when you first start the exercise, but as you contract your biceps more using the bands, the elastic in the band develops more tension.
 In turn, your muscles have to activate more fast-twitch muscle fibers to complete the rep as the band becomes harder to pull.
 We know that maximally activating fast-twitch muscle fibers is the key to developing strength and power.
-Resistance bands can help you get stronger just like dumbbells and barbells.
+Bands can help you get stronger just like dumbbells and barbells.

-You Can Train in Different Planes of Motion
+You Can Train in Different Planes of Motion Using Resistance Bands

 With resistance bands, you’re not completely dependent on gravity to create resistance as you are with weights.
 Using bands, you can work horizontally and rotationally, not just vertically, and get a good workout.
 Plus, training vertically using weights increases joint compression more than training horizontally.
 You’d like to limit joint compression whenever possible.
 With resistance bands, you can give your joints a break and train non-vertically.
 The ability to train in different planes also works your muscles in different ways to help prevent plateaus.
 One thing we want to avoid is a training plateau.
 By varying the equipment you use and the planes of motion you work in, you can do that.